 Sato, Leopold and Crystal (1999)

-Of the three authors of the above study, the most cited was Cornell based Dr. Ronald Crystal who remains in practice even today.
+Of the three authors of the above study, the most cited was Cornell based Dr. Ronald Crystal.
+He remains in practice even today.

-What these authors discovered was that after injecting balding mice hair cells with the sonic hedgehog gene using an adenovirus, resting hair follicles in the mice started growing robust hair of the mouse’s native hair color.
+These authors injecting balding mice hair cells with the sonic hedgehog gene using an adenovirus.
+They then discovered that resting hair follicles in the mice started growing robust hair of native hair color.
 They dyed all the existing fur blonde so as to differentiate it from the newly growing hair.